 1. Marina Bay Sands Observation Deck

 If you are visiting Singapore, you don’t want to miss taking a great photo of the city’s imposing skyline.
 There are many locations that offer great views.
-However by far the best one is atop of the Marina Bay Sands hotel that a good reason to visit itself or just to look at from all different directions with its beautiful architecture.
+However by far the best one is atop the Marina Bay Sands hotel, which is even great to visit itself or just to look at from all different directions with its beautiful architecture.

 2. Little India

 Strolling around colorful and happening Little India district should be one of the things to do even on your shortest stay in Singapore.
 You may also choose this area to stay as it offers some of Singapore’s cheapest hotel rooms.
 Little India offers not just some of the city’s most authentic local food, it’s also interesting to walk along the streets and spot the fortune tellers and their parrots, flower vendors selling garlands of jasmine, beautiful Hindu temples, art galleries and Bollywood record shops – not to mention the gaily painted buildings all over the place that are iconic to Singapore.

 To get there, just take the MRT (Underground) to Little India station (NE7) and you are right at the western end of the district.

 Since there are no beautiful beaches in Singapore, the government thought to just make some by themselves.
 But instead of just improving the existing beaches, they created a whole new island just 500m off the southern coast.
 And instead of just creating an artificial island (which is called Sentosa by the way) they made a big theme park with all different kind of tourist attractions out of it (the locals love it too).

 There is a water park, a butterfly park, a lookout, a big Merlion, the Universal Studios Singapore and much more.
 Since Sentosa Island is connected to the mainland with a bridge, it also prides itself for having the southernmost point of continental Asia.